How us 'poor folks' can apply compound interest to make a difference in our lives

 We've all seen articles on the wonders of compound interest.
 But most of us don't have large sums of money just lying around waiting to be invested wisely.
 So we're going to see how us 'poor folks' can apply compound interest to make a difference in our lives.

-First, we do need to make sure everyone understands compound interest.
+First, we do need to make sure everyone understands how to earn compound interest.
 Stated simply, it's when you earn interest today on the interest that you earned yesterday.
 Suppose you banked $1.00 yesterday and earned one cent interest.
 Today you'll be earning interest on $1.01.
 The interest that you earn on that one cent is called compound interest.

 Unlike some financial deals, you don't need to be a wizard to use compound interest.
 There are a few simple rules that apply in all cases.
 If you apply them you'll improve your financial lot.